 Phone calls over a period of time are good indicators, without taking the risk of being injured.

 Next, she could try short date nights where they each drive separately to a public place.
-This provides contact without being used for Reconciliationtrapped in a confined space with no choices.4
+This provides contact without being trapped in a confined space with no choices.4

 Moving back together is the last step and should be for one day at first, building up to longer periods.

-When he takes a step back into old patterns, a truly transformed spouse will stop himself, immediately apologize and self-correct.
-With God’s help, wisdom and patience, it is possible for a sincere humble couple to rebuild a sweet relationship.
+When he takes a step back into old patterns, a truly transformed spouse will stop himself, immediately apologise, and self-correct.
+With God’s help, wisdom, and patience, it is possible for a sincere humble couple to rebuild a sweet relationship.
 It will be worth the hard work.

 About Joy Harris